m&a community logo

 1. SPAC formation and IPO

-The SPAC then goes through an IPO, during which public investors purchase about 80% of the SPAC’s shares, and about 20% of the shares are held by the founders.
+The SPAC then goes through an IPO, during which public investors purchase about 80% of the SPAC’s shares, and about 20% of the shares are held by the SPAC founders.
 Normally, the SPAC stock is priced at $10 per unit.
 This unit consists of one share of common stock and a warrant.
+After that, proceeds are placed into a trust account.

 2. SPAC target search

-Once a SPAC is founded, it typically has 18–24 months to find a target business and complete a SPAC merger.
+Following the IPO, the SPAC typically has 18–24 months to find a target business and complete a SPAC merger.
 However, if needed, a SPAC management team is allowed to change the timeframe.
-Though if a SPAC fails to find and merge with the target, it’s liquidated, and all SPAC investors get their money back.
+If a SPAC fails to find and merge with the target, it’s liquidated, and all SPAC investors get their money back.

-When a SPAC finds a promising private company, they negotiate the terms of the merger and conduct due diligence, which involves reviewing the target company’s financial statements.
+When a SPAC finds a promising private company, they enter into negotiations and often begin the process by signing a letter of intent (LOI).
+This document outlines the preliminary terms and conditions of the potential merger or acquisition.
+After that, due diligence is conducted, which involves reviewing the target company’s financial statements.

-If the SPAC needs additional financing to fund the SPAC deal, it may:
+If the SPAC requires additional funds to finance the SPAC deal, it may:

 • Seek debt financings, such as loans, registered notes, or private placements